-Once it has been determined that requirements above have been met the UNM- Taos will notify the Director of Business Operations or the Director of Student Services to initiate the Timely Warning Process.
-Ideally, the determination of a "serious or continuing threat" and the content of the message is made between the Director of Business Operations and UNM-Taos However, each can make that determination unilaterally so as not to cause additional delay.
+Once it has been determined that requirements above have been met, UNM- Taos will notify the Facilities Service Manager or the Director of Student Services to initiate the Timely Warning Process.
+Ideally, the determination of a "serious or continuing threat" and the content of the message is made between the Facilities Services Manager and UNM-Taos, However, each can make that determination unilaterally so as not to cause additional delay.

 The Timely Warning will be sent out via the UNM Lobo Alert system, which includes an initial text alert sent out to all members of campus, who have not opted out of receiving the text, followed up by an e-mail notification to all individuals who have a unm.edu e-mail address or members of the community who have signed up through the community site.
-The UNM Communications Director will notify, as appropriate, the local news media and social media to inform the community outside of UNM.
+The UNM-Taos Communications Director will notify, as appropriate, the local news media and social media to inform the community outside of UNM.